 The sourcing of labour market shortages and skills within the labour workforce is subject to a screening process.
 An employer must obtain a Foreign Employee Employment Permit (FEEP) to enable a non-citizen to undertake employment in Samoa.
 All applications for FEEPs are lodged at the Samoa Immigration Office.
-Any foreigner desiring to work in Samoa must seek entry permit from the Immigration Department under the Ministry of the Prime Minister and Cabinet before traveling to Samoa.

 Spouses and dependents are required to have valid visitors' permits and are not permitted to work in Samoa while holding a dependent status.
-At the completion of the expatriate's employment term he/she is expected to leave the country.
-The non-citizen employee is to enable knowledge transfer and train local employees at the end of his/her work arrangement to enable local employees to fill the role.
+At the completion of the expatriate's employment term, he/she is expected to leave the country.
+The non-citizen employee is to enable knowledge transfer and train local employees at the end ofhis/her work arrangement to enable local employees to fill the role.
 It is highly recommended for all non-citizens who have been offered employment in Samoa to acquire an employment permit before travelling to Samoa.